 Operation Resilient Trees (July 2015 – present)

-During Resilient Trees 1.0 (July 2015-May 2016), citizen scientists collected measurements on 10 different tree species across a 150 mile-long geographical gradient in order to better understand each species’ water use, cooling benefit, and physiological performance in each climate zone.
+During Resilient Trees 1.0 (July 2015-May 2016), community scientists collected measurements on 10 different tree species across a 150 mile-long geographical gradient in order to better understand each species’ water use, cooling benefit, and physiological performance in each climate zone.
 Resilient Trees 2.0 (July-December 2016) continued this work with almost 400 tree measurements on a new set of 10 species.
 Resilient Trees 3.0 (January-June 2017) will focus on another set of 10 species, culminating in valuable research on 30 species of urban trees that are potentially “climate-ready.”